 Framed by the majestic Sangre de Cristo Mountains, Taos, New Mexico is a place made of dreams; there’s sprawling desert, unspoiled alpine wilderness and a sun-baked adobe town, steeped in American history.
 The town is home to three cultures; the Tiwa-speaking Indians, and the descendants of the Spanish and Anglo settlers who came later, all of whose unique customs and traditions have blended together.
 Imagine a place where the Old West is still very much alive, and that would be Taos.
 It’s a miracle the town isn’t overridden by tourists.
 Continue reading

-When summer temperatures start to soar, it’s a blessing to find a peaceful, secluded place to unwind.
-That’s why this time of year, I like to head to the Washington National Cathedral.
+When summer temperatures start to soar, it’s a blessing to find a peaceful place to unwind.
+That’s why I like to head to the Washington National Cathedral.
 I bypass the main sanctuary, though, and take the stairs down underground.
 There, I find cool refuge in the beautiful chapels of the lower level.
 Continue reading

 When it comes to pastoral paradise, it’s hard to beat eastern Canada’s Prince Edward Island.
 With a population of little over 145,000, the tiny island offers miles of coastline with spectacular red sandstone cliffs, shifting dunes and enough unspoiled beaches to please even the pickiest of tourists.
 Continue reading